samzshi0529/HanziNLP/README.md

 ```

 ### Word Tokenization
+As one of the most important step in preprocessing text for NLP tasks, the word_tokenize() function provide a direct way to transform raw Chinese text into tokens.

 - **Function**: `word_tokenize(text, mode='precise', stopwords='common_stopwords.txt', text_only=False, include_numbers=True, custom_stopwords=None, exclude_default_stopwords=False)`
 - **Purpose**: Tokenize the input text into words while providing options to manage stopwords effectively.